Deep Multiple Instance Learning for Airplane Detection in High Resolution Imagery: Related Works

 \subsection{Feature Extraction}

-The number of false alarms produced by a proposal generator, even the special ones, is usually much more than acceptable.
-Thus, it is required to eliminate the undesired proposals by a supervised algorithm.
-In this module, each proposal is represented by a discriminative feature vector.
-Various geometrical and textural feature extraction methods used in previous works, some of them are reviewed here.
+The number of false alarms produced by a proposal generator, even the specific ones, is usually much more than acceptable.
+Thus, we require to eliminate the undesired proposals by a supervised algorithm.
+In the feature extraction module, we represent each proposal by a discriminative feature vector.
+Researchers have developed various geometrical and textural feature extraction methods, some of which are reviewed here.

-The boundary of an airplane in top view is quite distinguished from other objects.
-So, simple shape descriptors can be good features if the boundary of the objects extracted carefully.
-In \cite{hosomura2010airplane} some simple geometrical features such as area, perimeter, roundness, and aspect ratio are extracted from the boundaries as the features.
-Some more meaningful geometrical features are used in \cite{inglada2007automatic}.
-However, accurate boundary extraction is a challenging problem yet. ,cheng2016object Textural features are used more frequently in this field.
-Histogram of oriented gradients (HOG) was introduced in \cite{dalal2005histograms} and used in many airplane detection studies such as \cite{an2014automated,cheng2013object,cheng2016object}.
-Bag-of-words (BoW) is another useful feature extractor that established by \cite{bai2014vhr} for airplane detection.
-Gabor filters, Local Binary Patterns (LBP), and Haar-like features are some other common feature extractors that a review of them is collected in \cite{kumar2014detailed}.
+The boundary of an airplane in the top view is quite distinguished from other objects.
+So, simple shape descriptors can be useful features.
+Hosomura et al. \cite{hosomura2010airplane} extracted some simple geometrical features such as area, perimeter, roundness, and aspect ratio from the boundaries.
+In another study, Inglada \cite{inglada2007automatic} used higher-level geometrical features.
+However, the performance of these features is very sensitive to the accuracy of boundary extraction that is a challenging problem yet.

+Textural features are used more frequently than geometrical ones in this field.
+Histogram of oriented gradients (HOG) was introduced in \cite{dalal2005histograms} and have been used in many airplane detection studies such as \cite{an2014automated,cheng2013object,cheng2016object}.
+Bag-of-words (BoW) is another useful feature extractor, which has been employed by Bai et al. \cite{bai2014vhr} for airplane detection.
+Gabor filters, Local Binary Patterns (LBP), and Haar-like features are some other conventional feature extractors that Kumar and Bhatia surveyed them in \cite{kumar2014detailed}.

-Despite the progress made in the design of engineered features, their performance plateaued in the recent years.
-On the opposite side, feature learning algorithms become more popular every day.
-Feature learning is a set of methods to discover the representations needed for feature detection or classification from raw data automatically.
-Convolutional neural networks \cite{lecun1998gradient,szegedy2015going,howard2017mobilenets} are among the most successful algorithms for feature learning from images used in \cite{zhong2018multi,deng2018multi,zou2018random} for airplane detection.
+Despite the progress made in the design of engineered features, their performance has saturated in recent years.
+On the opposite side, feature learning algorithms have been being more popular every day.
+Feature learning is a set of methods to automatically discover the representations required for feature classification from raw data.
+Convolutional neural networks \cite{lecun1998gradient,szegedy2015going,howard2017mobilenets,tan2019efficientnet} are among the most successful feature learning algorithms from images that have been used in \cite{zhong2018multi,deng2018multi,zou2018random,liu2020aircraft} for airplane detection.
+In this paper, we employ a powerful CNN for feature extraction.